-Can I Keep My Child From Being Obese?
+Can I Keep My Child From Developing Obesity?

-If you’re concerned your child may be at risk for obesity because of habits or genetics, you can work to prevent obesity:
+If you’re concerned your child may be at risk for developing childhood obesity, know that it can be prevented.

 - Make sure your child’s meals are healthy, with 30% or fewer calories from fat.